petersulyok/smfc/README.md

 This feature is monitoring the power state of SATA hard disks (with the help of the `smartctl`) and will put the whole array to standby mode if a few members are already stepped into that mode.
 With this feature we can avoid a situation where the array is partially in standby mode while other members are still active.

-### 2. IPMI fan control and sensor thresholds
+### 2. IPMI fan control and thresholds
-This is a well-known fact in the NAS and home server community that in case of Super Micro boards IPMI `FULL MODE`the rotation speed of the fans can be controlled freely while the rotation speed does not go above or fall below predefined thresholds.
+This is a well-known fact for NAS and home server community that in case of Super Micro boards with IPMI `FULL MODE` the rotation speed of the fans can be controlled freely while the rotation speed does not go above or fall below predefined thresholds.
 If it happens, IPMI sets the fans back to full rotation speed (level 100%).
 You can avoid such a situation if you redefine IPMI thresholds based on your fan specification.
 On Linux you can display and change several IPMI parameters (like fan mode, fan level, sensor data and thresholds etc.) with the help of `ipmitool`.

  IPMI defines six sensor thresholds for fans:
  1. Lower Non-Recoverable